ValentinKil/ARCPythonTutorial/README.md

 ### A.0 Getting an ARC account

-To access and use ARC you need to be attached to a project, any Academic of the University of Oxford can create a project.
-Once project is created you can apply to get an ARC account [here](https://www.arc.ox.ac.uk/arc-user-registration-page).
+To access and use ARC you need to be attached to a project, any academic of the University of Oxford can create a project.
+Once a project is created you can apply to get an ARC account [here](https://www.arc.ox.ac.uk/arc-user-registration-page).
 The project manager will have to validate your application, and once this is done you will receive an email with your username and a separated email with a temporary password.

 ### A.1 Logging in to ARC for the first time
 To access the ARC cluster from a Mac we will use ssh.
-This will only works works if you are on the University of Oxford network.
+This will only works if you are on the University of Oxford network.
 If you are not on the University network, you should use the [University VPN](https://help.it.ox.ac.uk/vpn#tab-4157281).

 To connect to the ARC cluster:
 ```bash
 ssh abcd1234@arc-login.arc.ox.ac.uk
 ```
-Where `coll1234` is your actual ARC username, which should be your Oxford SSO.
-When you log in you are on your `$HOME` directory, you're the only one to get access to this repository and you can store up to 20GB into it.
-The other important directory is the `$DATA` where 5TB are available to be share among all project members.
+Where `abcd1234` is your actual ARC username, which should be your Oxford SSO.
+When you log in you are on your `$HOME` directory,You are the only one who has access to this directory and you can store up to 20GB into it.
+The other important directory is $DATA, where 5TB is available to be shared among all project members (for more detail see [Section 2](#2-arc-overview)).

 ### A.2 Changing your password